spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

-This document contains examples of using deploy file inheritance to avoid defining duplicate parameters in deploy files.
-Instead of creating a full deploy file with just one or two different parameter for an environment, you can create a deploy file with just the parameters unique to the environment.
+This document contains examples of using deploy file inheritance.
+The examples show how to do the following:
+* Avoid defining duplicate parameters in deploy files.
+* Re-use configuration from a deploy file in multiple deploy files.
+* Use dynamic parameters when the a configuration is re-used in multiple environments.

-For case, we provide examples
+For comparison, we provide examples of achieving the same result with and without deploy file inheritance.

-## Defining different domain names
+## Defining domain names

-Two environments have have the same infrastructure, except domain names.
+The following examples show how you can define different domain names for two environments.

-### Defining different domain names via two full deploy files
+### Defining domain names via main deploy files

-Defined in two full deploy files, the configuration for two different domain names looks as follows:
+Defined in main deploy files, the configuration of different domain names looks as follows:

 **deploy.prod.yml**
 ```yaml